 Windows Server 2003: Locate the most recent backup copy of the System State and the system drive (typically C:).
 You need both to move AD to a new computer.
-They are usually found in the most recent .BKF file that you have previously created with NTBACKUP.EXE.
+They are usually found in the most recent .BKF file created with NTBACKUP.EXE.

 Step 3: Prepare the new computer

 Prepare the new computer by installing a fresh copy of Windows Server.
 Install the same operating system as on the original computer.
-If possible try to use the same Windows Server setup image (.iso file) or DVD disc that was used to install Windows Server on the original computer.
+If possible try to use the same Microsoft Windows Server installation image that was used to install Windows Server on the original computer.
 (If you do not have the original image see the supported OS clone combinations.)

 Give the new computer a new temporary Internet address and a new temporary name.
 U-Move will scan the network to ensure that the original computer is turned off.
 It will copy the original computer's Internet Address and name during the move procedure.

 If you are prompted for Windows Product Activation, skip it for now.

 Optional: On the new computer apply the most recent update or service pack that was applied to the original computer.
 Go to Windows Update and apply all critical security patches (not required but recommended).